-The variations of these inappropriate choices are infinite and specific to situations; however, the general rule is that if the child has offended someone, then an apology is in order.
-This can be either verbal or written depending upon the abilities of the child.
-If something is broken, then the child will attempt to fix it to the best of their ability.
-If something is lost or irreparable, the child will be expected to replace the item.
-We stress the child's need to reestablish self respect by earning the money for the repair or the replacement.
-As in all things, the developmental level of the child is respected and included.
-Most consequence at SSMCS involves cleaning or repairing the damage.
+The variations of inappropriate choices are infinite and specific to situations, however, if a student has offended someone, then an apology is in order.
+This can be either verbal or written depending on the abilities of the student.
+If something is broken, then the student will make every attempt to fix the item.
+If something is lost or irreparable, the student will be expected to replace the item.
+The developmental level of the student is respected and included with every specific situation.